- Video editing used to be a complicated process that usually required a specific set of tools.

-Editing videos doesn’t always require a powerful computer, and in fact, you can even edit videos from your web browser.
+Editing videos don’t always require a powerful computer, and in fact, you can even edit videos from your web browser.

 Today we’re going to show you how to use browser video editors, so let’s get started.
 Video editing should never turn into a burden.

-Video editing can be resource-intensive, but you can achieve the best performance by using a browser that’s not resource-hungry, such as Opera for example.
+Video editing can be resource-intensive, but you can achieve the best performance by using a browser that’s not resource-hungry, such as Opera.

 The browser is built on the Chromium engine, and it works with Chrome extensions, which will surely come in handy while editing videos.